creativity-ai/creativity-ai.github.io/index.md

 If your work is selected for inclusion in the program, you grant us non-exclusive rights to publish and reproduce the artwork.
 By submitting, you affirm that you are the author of the work and have the authority to grant these rights.
 Please indicate whether the work has previously appeared in other venues (including online) or is currently being reviewed elsewhere.
 We will prioritize original submissions which have not previously appeared in other venues.

-Submissions should consist of the following, placed within a single .zip folder:
+Submissions should consist of the following, placed within a single .zip folder of at most 100MB:

 - Required: At least one of the following
   - A single file consisting of the artwork, named `artwork_name_main` (with appropriate file extension).
 (Replace `artwork_name` with the title of the piece.)